-If you or a family member had skin cancer that you believe was misdiagnosed, call 800-553-6000, or get a free online consultation for your potential malpractice claims.
+If you or a family member had skin cancer that you believe was misdiagnosed, call 800-553-6000, or get a free online consultation for your potential legal claim.

 - Maryland cancer misdiagnosis settlements and verdicts

 Further, two million people are treated for basal cell or squamous cell skin cancer annually.
 Malignant melanoma is an aggressive and often fatal form of skin cancer.
 It is also the second most misdiagnosed form of cancer.
 Melanoma represents only 4% of all skin cancers but accounts for 73% of all skin cancer deaths.
-It is estimated that approximately 8,800 deaths will occur in 2011 (65% of these will be men).
-Early stage diagnosis and treatment provides the best chance for cure.
+It is estimated that approximately 9,730 deaths will occur in 2017 (65% of these will be men).
+Early detection and treatment provides the best chance for cure.